Registration for Spring 2026 classes will open on Monday, January 12 at 10 a.m. and close on Friday, January 23 at 5 p.m.

 Register

-10 Weeks (BOTH TERMS: 9/8 - 11/10) Mondays 8:30 - 9:30AM
+10 Weeks (BOTH TERMS: February 9 - April 20) Mondays 8:30 - 9:30AM

 ON CAMPUS - Muldoon Health & Fitness Center

 Exercise to music - Class will include cardio, light weights, resistance bands, and balance.
 All are welcome to come and move at their own level.
 Rivier University is not liable for any injuries sustained in a RISE sponsored exercise class.
+Class will begin again on January 12, 2026, and continue through May.

 Facilitator: Joanne Merrill